QSaman/website/pages/03.tutorial/01.notes/001.gnu_linux/001.Multimedia/001.ffmpeg/docs.md

 ```
 ffmpeg -f concat -safe 0 -i list.txt -c copy output.webm
 ```
+### Audio extraction
-* Extract audio from a video without encoding.
-First run the following command to find out the correct extension.
+If you want to extract audio from a video without encoding, first run the following command to find out the correct extension.
 ```
     ffmpeg -i input.mkv